• Skip to primary navigation

 📖 Recipe

-Easy-to-make Filipino-style Skinless Longganisa that doesn't require hog casing or special equipment!
+This Skinless Longganisa recipe is easy to make and doesn't require hog casing or special equipment!

 Print Pin Rate